adithya-r-prabhu/vsdRiscvSoc/week1/week1.md

 ### 💡 Explanation

 - The `lr.w`/`sc.w` pair implements hardware-atomic lock acquire/release, the foundation for safe multitasking and concurrency.
+- If the store-conditional fails, another thread/core changed the value, and we retry.

 ---

-## Task 16: Newlib printf Without an OS 📢
+# Task 16: Newlib printf Without an OS 📢
 > [hardware] [implementation]

 ## 🎯 Objective